 Over Formosa, the B-25s flew with a reduced crew, without a navigator or extra gunners, with only a navigator in the lead plane.
 Flying at low level, the mission would drop 500 pound bombs or parafrag bombs or napalm and perform strafing.
 As radio operator and gunner, Shott usually shot right behind the bomb bay and would operate the waist guns or tail gun position as required.
 Usually, he was not required to serve as backup radio operator and would wear headphones an listen to the formation's radio traffic.

-On May 17, 1945 one of five B-25s that took off from Clark Field (Borax Strip) on Luzon in the Philippines during the early morning on a low level bombing and strafing mission against rail road targets near Taihoku (Taipei) on Formosa (Taiwan).
+On May 17, 1945 during the early morning took off took off from Clark Field (Borax Strip) on Luzon as radio-gunner aboard B-25J Mitchell 44-30164 as one of five B-25s on a low level bombing and strafing mission against rail road targets near Taihoku (Taipei) on Formosa (Taiwan).
 The weather was overcast with visibility of five miles.

 John Shott recalled: